All Products

 Important

-The OSS bucket must be created in the same region as Machine Learning Designer and DLC.
+The OSS bucket must be in the same region as Designer and DLC.

-• The Resource Access Management (RAM) user who manages the Python Script component is assigned the Algorithm Developer role in the workspace.
-For more information, see Manage members of the workspace.
-If the RAM user wants to use MaxCompute as a data source, you also need to assign the MaxCompute Developer role to the RAM user.
+• Assign the Algorithm Developer role to the RAM User who will use this component.
+For more information, see Manage Workspace Members.
+If the RAM User also needs to use MaxCompute as a data source, you must also assign the MaxCompute Developer role.

-The Python Script component has four input ports that can be used to receive OSS data and MaxCompute table data.
+The Python Script component has four input ports.
+Each port can connect to data from an OSS path or a MaxCompute table.

 • Output ports

-The Python Script component has four output ports.
-OSS Output Port 1 and OSS Output Port 2 are used to export OSS data.
-Table Output Port 1 and Table Output Port 2 are used to export MaxCompute tables.
+The Python Script component has four output ports: two for OSS paths (Output Port 1 and Output Port 2) and two for MaxCompute tables (Table Output Port 1 and Table Output Port 2).

-If MaxCompute projects are associated with the PAI workspace, a temporary URI is passed as a command line argument by using the python main.py --output3 odps://<some-project-name>/tables/<output-table-name> syntax.
-You can use PyODPS to create a temporary table that corresponds to the URI, write the data that is processed by the component to the table, and pass the table to downstream components.
-For more information, see the Examples section in this topic.
+If the current Workspace is configured with a MaxCompute project, the system automatically passes a temporary table URI to the Python script, for example: python main.py --output3 odps://<some-project-name>/tables/<output-table-name>.
+You can use PyODPS to create the table specified in the URI, write the processed data to it, and then pass the table to downstream components.
+For more information, see the following examples.

 • Component parameters